Are you a startup founder trying to innovate? Keep reading because we have news for you!

 Why is the White Paper on the Fourth Industrial Revolution important?

 The fourth industrial revolution is the current and developing environment in which disruptive technologies and trends such as the Internet of Things (IoT), robotics, virtual reality (VR) and artificial intelligence (AI) are changing the way we live and work.

 Through its implementation, the government aims to ensure that businesses are provided with sufficient certainty to innovate and customers are provided with the protection that they need.

 This is positive for startup’s founders and innovators as it provides a road map for their future relationship with regulators and a template to work from.

-The intended result is that the government should be working in tandem with industries to bring new technologies to market by developing and maintaining an agile regulatory environment.
+The intended result is to have the government work in tandem with industries to bring new technologies to market by developing and maintaining an agile regulatory environment.

 “The white paper on regulation of the fourth industrial revolution sets out plans to transform the UK’s regulatory system to support innovation while protecting citizens and the environment.”

 What does the White Paper include?